import pointblank as pb

 | Any

-The table for which to get the column count, which could be a DataFrame object or an Ibis table object.
+The table for which to get the column count, which could be a DataFrame object, an Ibis table object, a CSV file path, a Parquet file path, or a database connection string.
 Read the Supported Input Table Types section for details on the supported table types.

 int